laser/laser.github.io/blog/20131201-generators-es6.md

 of you who prefer a little less specificity in their tea: Generators are functions that can suspend themselves (using the yield keyword) and be resumed (from the outside world) by calling their "next" method.
-From your perspective, the JavaScript engine is still doing only one thing at a time – but it’s now able to suspend execution in the middle of a (generator) function body and context-switch to do something else.
-Generators aren’t enabling parallelism and they don’t have anything to do with threads.
+From your perspective, the JavaScript engine is still doing only one thing at a time - but it's now able to suspend execution in the middle of a (generator) function body and context-switch to do something else.
+Generators aren't enabling parallelism and they don't have anything to do with threads.

 ## A Modest Iterator

 Whew.
-Now that we’ve gotten that out of the way, let’s see some code.
-We’ll build a simple iterator to demonstrate the suspend / resume semantics:
+Now that we've gotten that out of the way, let's see some code.
+We'll build a simple iterator to demonstrate the suspend / resume semantics:

 ```javascript